structurizr/structurizr.github.io/dsl/06-archetypes.md

 }
 ```

-Archetypes can also be extended:
+Element archetypes can also be extended:

 ```
 workspace {